 Origin and history

-The birch is a majestic and luminous tree, a symbol of purity and renewal.
+The birch is a majestic and luminous tree, symbolizing purity and renewal.
 Native to the temperate and boreal regions of Eurasia, it is very common in the forests of Northern Europe and Asia.
-Among Nordic peoples, it represented light and the rebirth of nature after winter.
-Its thin, smooth, white bark was once used to make parchment, containers, and even torches.
-In traditional medicine, the birch has been used for centuries as a natural detoxifier: its leaves, sap, and buds were renowned for "cleansing" the body at the end of winter.
+Among the Nordic peoples, it represented light and the rebirth of nature after winter.
+Its white, thin, smooth bark was once used to make parchment, containers, and even torches.
+In traditional medicine, birch has been used for centuries as a natural purifier: its leaves, sap, and buds were known to "cleanse" the body at the end of winter.